drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Hosts file

-Use the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) to block known malware, advertising or otherwise unwanted domains.
+Use the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) to block domains associated with malware, advertising, and other unwanted services.

-Edit the hosts file as root, for example with `sudo vi /etc/hosts`
+Edit the hosts file with `sudo vim /etc/hosts`

-To block a domain by `A` record, append any one of the following lines to `/etc/hosts`:
+To block a domain by [A record](https://en.wikipedia.org/wiki/List_of_DNS_record_types), append any one of the following lines to `/etc/hosts`:

 ```
 0 example.com